The

 Many foods in Indonesia using rendang as a spice ingredient complement.
 Last year, the CNN news site announced a typical Indonesian rendang as the world's number one best-seller food.
 This year, CNN re-issued a list of 50 world's best food through 35,000 voting on Facebook social media.
 The results of voting on the facebook page says that rendang is the best food in the world because of its unique spicy flavor

-their own sambal to fit their tongue or ability spice.
-Sambal is the perfect
+Every sambal have their own uniqueness taste.
+Locals usually created or innovate their own sambal to fit their tongue or ability spice.
+Sambal is the perfect additional for Indonesian food.

 1. The word "plastic" in paragraph 3.
 It should be made from stone.